 And the most important takeaway from this is that even if business isn’t your area of deep experience.
 You have life experience, which is a great resource for you in business.

 There are many experiences as women that will help, you are more knowledgeable than you think.
 While you’re still figuring it out, take your time with it.

-Trust and truth are married in the context of intuition – and this great way of understanding yourself and the world can reveal all the fruits of your vast life experience.
+Trust and truth are married in the context of intuition.
+This is a great way of understanding yourself.
+And the world can reveal all the fruits of your vast life experience.